 If a student enters IWU as undeclared, s/he will be assigned to a faculty advisor specifically trained to advise undeclared students.
-Students who do not have a declared major after their first year may stay with their assigned advisor or may choose to be assigned to the Director of Academic Advising in the Academic Advising Center to assist with the major exploration process.
+Students who do not have a declared major after their first year may stay with their assigned advisor or may choose to be assigned to the Director of Academic Advising who will assist with the major exploration process.
 When an undeclared student declares his/her major, a departmental advisor is also assigned at that time.
 Students at any point in their educational career who are undeclared or who are contemplating a change in major are also encouraged to see the Director of Academic Advising.

 Students meet with their advisors to discuss a variety of topics, such as: